What InCube is About

 And even though we cannot promise that the new unicorns will be created, we will be providing you the first fundamental tools to become an entrepreneur!

 Of course!
-During InCube (September 26-30th), everyone is welcome to come and see from the outside what the teams are doing.
+During InCube (September 14th-18th), everyone is welcome to come and see from the outside what the teams are doing.
 You are also welcome to join the closing ceremony, more information will follow on this website.

 The application is on rolling basis.
-The result will be revealed at August 10.
+The result will be revealed in early June.

 Yes, the inside Switzerland transport is sponsored during OutCube for all participants.
-The trip to Switzerland for OutCube is covered for participants from Singapore and MIT.
+The trip to Switzerland for OutCube is covered for international participants

 OutCube is a workshop-weekend for team-building, workshops which teach you the necessary tools to be as efficient as possible during the time in the cubes, travel and international networking.